-Expansion in recent years has led to the incorporation of Restoration, Consulting, Surveying, and Educational Services to our ever-growing repertoire.
 We are now recognized as experts on native Hawaiian plants by such State and Federal agencies as the Department of Health, the Department of Land & Natural Resources, the Environmental Protection Agency, the U.S. Fish and Wildlife Service, the U.S. Military, and the University of Hawai’i.
-We have also been recognized for our cultural and environmental expertise by other large private organizations such as the Pauahi Management Group (formerly the Bernice Pauahi Bishop Estate), Scenic Hawai’i, Inc., the Waimanalo Health Center, and the Garden Club of Honolulu to name a few.
+We have also been recognized for our cultural and environmental expertise by other large private organizations such as Kamehameha Schools, Sierra Club Hawaii, Hawaiian Electric Company, HASEKO Development, Scenic Hawai’i, Inc., the Waimanalo Health Center, and the Garden Club of Honolulu to name a few.

-As far as we are concerned, the strides we have made thus far represent mere baby steps towards our ultimate goal of helping to preserve and restore Hawaii's native ecosystems.
-But in order to achieve this imperative goal....
+As far as we are concerned, the strides we have made up until this point represent mere baby steps towards our ultimate goal of helping to preserve and restore Hawaii’s native ecosystems.
+But in order to achieve this imperative goal….
 We need your help!
-A partnership with Hui Ku Maoli Ola means a partnership with Hawai'i and its true natural environment.
-With your kokua, we promise to continue to help preserve and perpetuate Hawaii's natural and cultural histories, ultimately making our beautiful islands an even better place to call home.
-The time is now and the movement is on!
+A partnership with Hui Ku Maoli Ola means a partnership with Hawai’i and its true natural environment.
+They say the best time to plant a tree is 20 years ago and the next best time is now, nothing could be truer when it comes to native plants!
+With your kokua, we promise to continue to help preserve and perpetuate Hawaii’s natural and cultural histories, ultimately making our beautiful islands an even better place to call home.